Growing greener neighbourhoods with our free plant giveaway

 Source: Prime Minister of Australia

-< ANTHONY ALBANESE, PRIME MINISTER:
+< PRIME MINISTER:

 < JOURNALIST